Cornelius2121/cgp-cnn-PyTorch/README.md

-# cgp-cnn-PyTorch
+# cgp-cnn-PyTorch-Updated
-A Genetic Programming Approach to Designing CNN Architectures, In GECCO 2017 (oral presentation, Best Paper Award)
+A Genetic Programming Approach to Designing CNN Architectures, In GECCO 2017 (oral presentation, Best Paper Award).
+This repository is a fork of the official implementation by Masanori Suganuma, and has been updated to be compatible with a more recent version of Pytorch and CUDA.

 ## Personal Implementation Requirements for Function
 * Python 3.6.8
 * Pandas 1.1.15
 * Scikit-Image 0.17.2
-* torch==1.10.0+cu102 torchvision==0.11.0+cu102 torchaudio==0.10.0 -f https://download.pytorch.org/whl/torch_stable.html
+* Pytorch 1.10.0
+* CUDA Version 10.2

 # Designing Convolutional Neural Network Architectures Based on Cartegian Genetic Programming